jinhoko/programming-docs/etc/principles-for-better-design.md

 ### No Premature Optimization
 Ask : If I don't optimize, does the project fail?
 Don't fall into the temptation of optimization

+### Always consider the fundamental idea of Computational Thinking
+- divide and conuquer
+- inductive definition
+- seperation of concern
+- abstraction